ApurvaBhargava/my-curriculum-vitae/README.md

 ## 🌍 VOLUNTEER WORK

-- **Sharda Institute of Social Concerns and Research-** Part of the initiative to promote literacy and health in rural areas- worked with underpriveleged children and women, taught elementary subjects and discussed the importance of health and hygiene.
+- **Sharda Institute of Social Concerns and Research-** Part of the initiative to promote literacy and health in rural areas- worked with underprivileged children and women, taught elementary subjects and discussed the importance of health and hygiene.
-- **All World Gayatri Pariwar-** Gave tuitions to children of the local underpriveleged families.
+- **All World Gayatri Pariwar-** Gave tuitions to children of the local underprivileged families.